Informfully/Challenges/README.md

 * Camera-ready deadline: June 14 (AoE)
 * MediaEval workshop: June 15-16, co-located with ACM ICMR 2026 (more information on the [MediaEval website](https://multimediaeval.github.io/editions/2026), in-person or online attendance required).

-(*) We provide you with a review/feedback for your paper within one week of submission (by June 7).
+(*) We will provide you with a review/feedback on your paper within one week of submission (by June 7).
 Afterwards, you then have another week to prepare the camera-ready revision by June 14 (exact deadlines will be communicated by the MediaEval organizers).
 Please note that your paper should include a results section that is based on your performance in the online evaluation.
 The necessary information for this part will be forwarded to you as part of the evaluation feedback on May 21.